researchart/fse20/submissions/functional/README.md

 Implements the abstraction of a symbolic state, that is, builds the abstract points-to graph.

 ### lib/Analysis/Executor.cpp
+`Executor::updatePointsToOnCallSymbolic`:
-The `Executor::updatePointsToOnCallSymbolic` function computes the abstraction of the current symbolic state (located at the entry of some function).
+- computes the abstraction of the current symbolic state (located at the entry of some function) `Executor::analyzeTargetFunction`:
-The `Executor::analyzeTargetFunction` function computes the abstraction of the current symbolic state, runs the pointer analysis on the target function, and then inspects the results.
+- computes the abstraction of the current symbolic state
+- runs the pointer analysis on the target function
+- inspects the results

 The client analyses are in `/src/client-{chopper,resolution,wit}`, which are derived from `/src/pspa-master` with the respective client built on top.
 If you make any changes, running `make` in the corresponding ´-build´ directory (`/src/client-{chopper,resolution,wit}-build`) will enable you to re-run our experiments.